borntofrappe/python-scripts/connect-four/README.md

       player = "R"
 ```

-If `False`, notify the player of the mishap/error.
+If `False`, notify the player of the error.

 ```py
 else:
   highlight_message(f"**Column unavailable**")
 ```

-### Victory
+## Victory

-Back to the `matches_four()` function, the idea is to check for a victory after the grid is updated and notified.
+In the `matches_four()` function, the idea is to check for a victory after the grid is updated, but before the player is toggled.

 ```py
 if grid.add_to_column(c, player):